ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/talking_to_playtak.md

 - Make the seek configurable through command line arguments, or perhaps even through chat!
     (You can look for `Shout <PLAYER> <MESSAGE>` messages to read the Global chat.)
 - Retrieve how much time your bot has left (this may be useful in the next chapter).

+The code for this chapter can be found here: https://github.com/ViliamVadocz/takbot-tutorial/tree/main/part_3

 [PlayTak]: https://playtak.com/
 [GitHub repository for the PlayTak server]: https://github.com/USTakAssociation/tak-server?tab=readme-ov-file#client-to-server-communication